-- Support their reintegration to society by helping them find a job that doesn’t include something that can trigger old habits like a bar tender.
-Make sure they do the work such as their resume and interviews.
+- Support their reintegration into society by helping them find a job that doesn’t include something that can trigger old habits, like a bartender.
+Make sure they do the work, such as their resume and interviews.

-- Don’t hand them a job, make them work to obtain one, so they have a reason and purpose in maintaining it.
+- Don’t hand them a job.
+Make them work to obtain one, so they have a reason and purpose for maintaining it.

-- Ensure they find sober friends, peer pressure is a motivator for drug use and can cause relapse.
+- Ensure they find sober friends.
+Peer pressure is a motivator for drug use and can cause a relapse.
 Meet their friends and invite them to come over so you can see if they are a positive influence on someone who is trying to live sober.

 - They might have to find a new neighborhood to live in.
-Some neighborhoods can cause relapse because of the illegal activities that are present such as drug dealing.
+Some neighborhoods can cause relapse because of illegal activities, such as drug dealing.
 This is the same as an alcoholic living across the street from a liquor store.
 If the addiction is accessible, then it is easier to relapse.

 Enabling behavior in recovery is doing anything that will constrain your son or daughter from growing.
-Even though this might stress them out or remind them of their old habits, it must be done so they can learn responsibility.
+Even though this might stress them out or remind them of their old habits, enabling must be avoided so they can learn responsibility.

-- Time for overlooking problems that your son or daughter created are over.
-Your child must start to deal with all his or her own problems without the assistance of a parent.
+- The time for overlooking problems that your son or daughter created is over.
+Your child must start to deal with all their problems without the assistance of a parent.

 - Stop lying to others about your son or daughter’s addiction to protect or cover up embarrassment.
-He or she should be proud about getting the help needed for the disease and not be afraid to let others know that he or she is bettering life.
-Although it is your child’s right to remain anonymous, it will help him or her repair broken relationships if he or she is open and honest about it since the reason behind the failing relationships was substance and drug use.
-If people realize that habits have changed from the old ways and is not manipulating and lying to them anymore then they might give them an opportunity to work on repairing their relationship.
+They should be proud of getting the help needed for the disease and not be afraid to let others know that they are bettering life.
+Although it is your child’s right to remain anonymous, it will help them repair broken relationships if they are open and honest about it since the reason behind the failing relationships was substance and drug use.
+If people realize that habits have changed from the old ways and are not manipulating and lying to them anymore, then they might allow them to work on repairing their relationship.